liddiard/typeemoji-llm/README.md

 # [✨ TypeEmoji LLM](https://typeemoji.com/)

-Find the best emoji to represent a concept, powered by AI.
+Find the best emoji to represent any concept, powered by AI.
 Learn more in the [blog post](https://harrisonliddiard.com/project/typeemoji-llm/).

 ## Local development setup